microsoft/aitour-get-started-with-fabric/lab/README.md

 This folder contains the public facing files for the lab `Microsoft Fabric: Start with Real-Time Intelligence`.

 # Before you start

+> [!TIP]
-> **Tip**: As you follow the instructions in this pane, whenever you see a +++icon+++, you can use it to copy text from the instruction pane into the virtual machine interface.
+> As you follow the instructions in this pane, whenever you see a +++icon+++, you can use it to copy text from the instruction pane into the virtual machine interface.
 This is particularly useful to copy code; but bear in mind you may need to modify the pasted code to fix indent levels or formatting before running it!

 ## Sign into Windows